-Assessment Package (35 points) Narrative Evaluation Factors (Assessment) Score A1.
-The SBHIP assessment package was submitted timely.
-A2.
-The initial submission of the SBHIP assessment package included all five (5) required components.
-Stakeholder Meetings A3.
+A3.
 The Medi-Cal MCP conducted a minimum of four (4) stakeholder meetings with SBHIP partners as designated in SBHIP Partners Form.

-County Office of Education Meeting A4.
+County Office of Education Meeting

+A4.
 The Medi-Cal MCP conducted a minimum of one (1) meeting with the County Office of Education or provided the appropriate documentation demonstrating the required attempts to meet.

 Needs Assessment Template A5.
 The Medi-Cal MCP identified, clearly and in detail, the steps taken to select each LEA partner(s).
 A6.
-The Medi-Cal MCP and LEA(s) identified, clearly and in detail, the most frequently cited behavioral health needs of students within each selected LEA.
+The Medi-Cal MCP and LEA(s) identified, clearly and in detail, the most frequently cited behavioral health need of students within each selected LEA.
 A7.
-The Medi-Cal MCP identified, clearly and in detail, the data sources used to determine the most frequently cited behavioral health needs of students within each selected LEA.
+The Medi-Cal MCP identified, clearly and in detail, the data sources used to determine the most frequently cited behavioral health need of students within each selected LEA.
 A8.
-The Medi-Cal MCP identified at least one short term and one long term action to address the most frequently cited behavioral health needs of students in each selected LEA.
-(2 points) A9.
-The Medi-Cal MCP and LEA(s) identified, clearly and in detail, additional behavioral health needs of students within each selected LEA.
-A10.
+The Medi-Cal MCP identified at least one short term and one long term action to address the most frequently cited behavioral health need of students in each selected LEA.
+(2 points)

+- A9.
+The Medi-Cal MCP and LEA(s) identified, clearly and in detail, additional behavioral health needs of students within each selected LEA. - A10.
 The Medi-Cal MCP identified, clearly and in detail, at least one short term and one long term action to address any noted gaps in the services or delivery of behavioral health supports within each selected LEA.
-If no gaps were identified, write N/A. (2 points)
+If no gaps were identified, write N/A. (2 points) - A11.

-Assessment Package (35 points) A11.
 If population-specific behavioral health disparities were identified, the Medi-Cal MCP listed the identified population(s) and described the noted disparity, clearly and in detail, within each selected LEA.
-If no disparities were noted, write N/A. A12.
+If no disparities were noted, write N/A. - A12.
 The Medi-Cal MCP described, clearly and in detail, at least one short term and one long term action to address any noted disparities in the behavioral health needs or available services for identified populations within each selected LEA.
-If no disparities were noted, write N/A. (2 points) A13.
-The Medi-Cal MCP described, clearly and in detail, action steps that could be taken to address any barriers in internal referral processes for behavioral health services or provided potential enhancements to the internal referral system if barriers did not exist for each selected LEA.
-A14.
-The Medi-Cal MCP described, clearly and in detail, action steps that could be taken to address any barriers in external referral processes for behavioral health services or provided potential enhancements to the external referral system if barriers did not exist within each selected LEA.
-A15.
-The Medi-Cal MCP identified, clearly and in detail, at least one existing program or behavioral health area within each selected LEA that could better serve student needs with additional funding.
-A16.
-The Medi-Cal MCP identified, clearly and in detail, at least one behavioral health community resource, not currently utilized by the selected LEA(s) that would be helpful for students within each selected LEA.
-A17.
+If no disparities were noted, write N/A. (2 points) - A13.
+The Medi-Cal MCP described, clearly and in detail, action steps that could be taken to address any barriers in internal referral processes for behavioral health services or provided potential enhancements to the internal referral system if barriers did not exist for each selected LEA. - A14.
+The Medi-Cal MCP described, clearly and in detail, action steps that could be taken to address any barriers in external referral processes for behavioral health services or provided potential enhancements to the external referral system if barriers did not exist within each selected LEA. - A15.
+The Medi-Cal MCP identified, clearly and in detail, at least one existing program or behavioral health area within each selected LEA that could better serve student needs with additional funding. - A16.
+The Medi-Cal MCP identified, clearly and in detail, at least one behavioral health community resource, not currently utilized by the selected LEA(s) that would be helpful for students within each selected LEA. - A17.
 The Medi-Cal MCP identified, clearly and in detail, specific methods used to publicize behavioral health resources to students, LEA staff, and parents/guardians within each selected LEA.
-(3 points) A18.
+(3 points) - A18.
 The Medi-Cal MCP identified what percentage of behavioral health services were provided in each selected LEA via telehealth.
-Data Collection Form to establish a closed loop referral process are described.
-(2 points) Total: